 instrument technician keeps track of environmental and atmospheric adjustments in buildings and industrial areas.
 Instrumentation technicians often work in canneries, chemical plants, food processing plants, power, food, oil, even in telecommunication industries and petroleum refineries as well as other businesses.
-Instrument technicians main work is to maintain and repair these devices, as well as to keep a track and ensure that they comply with all the industry standards.
+The instrument technician’s main work is to maintain and repair these devices, as well as to keep track and ensure that they comply with all the industry standards.

 The four main foundation measurements that the instrumentation and control technicians deal with are the pressure, flow, level, and temperature.
 As an instrumentation technician, your job will be to test, install, calibrate, inspect, repair and monitoring of the devices.
 Instrument technician also performs general maintenance work on the equipment and design new measuring and recording equipment.
 Mostly instrument technician work with analytic and scientific computing software.
 Voltage and current meters, calculators and electronic probes in order to diagnose the fault in systems and circuits.
 These technicians also consult with the manufacturers and manuals to determine the test and maintenance tasks of particular machinery.
 The technician uses testing devices to inspect and test instruments and system operations and diagnose problems.

-The job of instrument technician also involves installing and maintaining instruments on new or existing plant equipment and processes.
+The job of an instrument technician also involves installing and maintaining instruments on new or existing plant equipment and processes.
 As an instrument technician, you monitor various mechanical systems, often in manufacturing and production plants.
 Also, ensure necessary maintenance and repair tasks are performed on the equipment and machinery.
 Technician responsibilities also include overseeing the operation of automated industrial equipment and ensuring the proper functioning of the machinery equipment.